soketi/echo-server/docs/ENV.md

 ## Default Application

 By default, the app is using a predefined list of applications to allow access.
 In case you opt-in for another `APP_MANAGER_DRIVER`, these are the variables you can change in order to change the app settings.

+For the rate limiting options, setting limits to `-1` will disable the rate limiting.

 | Environment variable | Object dot-path | Default | Available values | Description |
 | - | - | - | - | - |